vladigleba/vladigleba.github.io/posts/basics/prayer.md

 Today, there is so much emphasis on our identity as sons and daughters of God that calling oneself a sinner is almost viewed as heresy or a perversion of the gospel, but Paul and Daniel would beg to differ.
 It is true that *in* Christ we are children of God, but let us not forget who we are *apart* from Christ, so we never lose sight of our need to continually cling to Him {% rf '1 Corinthians 10:12' %}; otherwise, we risk adopting the Pharisaic mindset—that being God’s children we no longer have a need of repentance {% rf '1 John 5:8' %}.

-## Anything else regarding heart posture?
+## Anything else on heart posture?

 > And this is the confidence that we have in him, that, *if we ask any thing according to his will*, he heareth us: And if we know that he hear us, whatsoever we ask, we know that we have the petitions that we desired of him.
 {% ct '1 John 5:14-15' %}